junkcodes/flarie-todo/README.md

 ## Fork App Repo
 Welcome to this repository, which is a fork of the original [flarie-todo](https://github.com/mistryflarie/flarie-todo) repository.
 By forking the repository, we have created a copy of the codebase that we can use for our own purposes.
 If you're interested in forking a repository yourself, GitHub provides documentation on how to do so in their [Fork a Repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) guide.

 ## Install & Config Minikube as Local Kubernetes
-To deploy our Nodejs App, we will use Minikube as our local Kubernetes cluster.
+To deploy our Nodejs App, we have installed and configured Minikube as our local Kubernetes cluster.
 As we don't have access to any cloud Kubernetes, this will allow us to deploy and test our app.
 To install Minikube locally on your machine, you can follow the official installation guide provided at [Start with Minikube](https://minikube.sigs.k8s.io/docs/start/).
 The guide outlines the steps to install the necessary dependencies and set up Minikube for your operating system.
 Before starting minikube, we need to ensure that our dockerized application can be deployed in our local Kubernetes and exposed using a NodePort service on port 34567.
 By default, minikube only exposes NodePort service ports in the range of 30000-32767, so we need to extend the port range by running the following command while starting the minikube locally:
 ```
 minikube start --vm-driver=kvm2 --extra-config=apiserver.service-node-port-range=30000-35678
 ```
 Here,
 > --vm-driver, refers to the installed and configured virtualization technology driver to be used for the minikube cluster.
 For more info, follow [Minikube Drivers](https://minikube.sigs.k8s.io/docs/drivers/).
 > service-node-port-range, refers to the required NodePort service port range to be used for the minikube cluster.

 ## Deploy Required DB for App
 The forked Nodejs App is designed to work with either MySQL or SQLite DB.
 While SQLite is a server-less database and can be used in certain scenarios, for the purpose of providing a detailed and comprehensive technical demonstration, MySQL is preferred.
 To deploy MySQL to our local kubernetes, I have used the following kubernetes manifest file referred as [k8s-manifest/mysql-deployment.yml](https://github.com/junkcodes/flarie-todo/blob/main/k8s-manifest/mysql-deployment.yml).
 For configuring and deploying a MySQL database instance on Kubernetes, you can use the manifest file provided earlier.
 Otherwise for a more detailed guide, you can refer to the following link, [Run a Single-Instance Stateful MySQL Application](https://kubernetes.io/docs/tasks/run-application/run-single-instance-stateful-application/)

+> The current version of MySQL 8 and the mysqljs npm package utilized in this application are currently facing authentication issues.
+This is because MySQL 8 is now using the caching_sha2_password pluggable authentication method as the default instead of the mysql_native_password, which is supported by the mysqljs package.
+To overcome this issue, get a shell into the running MySQL pod, login to MySQL as root and run the following command,
+> ```
+> ALTER USER 'username'@'%' IDENTIFIED WITH mysql_native_password BY 'password';
+> FLUSH PRIVILEGES;
+> ```

 ## Prepare Dockerfile for App
 To dockerize the Nodejs App, I authored the Dockerfile referred as [dockerfile/Dockerfile](https://github.com/junkcodes/flarie-todo/blob/main/dockerfile/Dockerfile).
 The Dockerfile contains the following,